Ill-timed re-air had some celebrating '11 junior title

-MOSCOW -- Some Russian hockey fans were celebrating victory despite losing at the world junior hockey championships because of a confusingly timed TV repeat.
+MOSCOW -- Because of a confusingly timed TV repeat of the 2011 final, Some Russian fans were celebrating victory despite losing at the world junior hockey championships.

 Two state TV channels showed Russia-Canada finals at the same time on Sunday.
 One was live, and the other was from 2011.